The ECG leads: electrodes, limb leads, chest (precordial) leads, 12-Lead ECG (EKG)

 ECG leads: from electrodes to limb leads, chest leads & 12-lead ECG

 Before discussing the ECG leads and various lead systems, we need to clarify the difference between ECG leads and ECG electrodes.
-An electrode is a conductive pad which is attached to the skin and enables recording of electrical currents.
-An ECG lead is a graphical description of the electrical avtivity of the heart and it is created by analysing several electrodes.
+An electrode is a conductive pad that is attached to the skin and enables recording of electrical currents.
+An ECG lead is a graphical description of the electrical activity of the heart and it is created by analysing several electrodes.
 In other words, each ECG lead is computed by analysing the electrical currents detected by several electrodes.
 The standard ECG – which is referred to as a 12-lead ECG since it includes 12 leads – is obtained using 10 electrodes.
 These 12 leads consists of two sets of ECG leads: limb leads and chest leads.
 The chest leads may also be referred to as precordial leads.
 This article will discuss the ECG leads in detail and no prior knowledge is required.
 Note that the terms unipolar leads and bipolar leads are not recommended because all ECG leads are bipolar, since they compare electrical currents in two measurement points.

 Electrophysiological basis of the ECG leads

-Movement of charged particles generates an electrical current.
+The movement of charged particles generates an electrical current.
 In electrocardiology the charged particles are represented by intra- and extracellular ions (Na+, K+, Ca2+).
 These ions flow across cell membranes (so that the cell can de- and repolarize) and between cells via gap junctions (so that the depolarization can spread between the cells).

 Electrical potential difference arise as the electrical impulse travels through the heart.
 Electric potential difference is defined as a difference in electric potential between two measurement points.
 In electrocardiology these measurement points are the skin electrodes.
 Thus, the electrical potential difference is the difference in the electrical potential detected by two (or more) electrodes.